 Hotpot with island pork is a key part of the Okinawan food scene, and you can experience the uniqueness of Ryukyu cuisine through our meat and fish combination meal.
 Alternatively, try a revitalizing meal of fresh vegetables that reflects Okinawan nature and wisdom.
 We serve one of the three courses of your choice.

-• *Please inform us of allergies at least three days before you arrive.
+*Please inform us of any food allergies at least seven days before your stay.

-• *Children are served the same menu as adults, with quantities adjusted.
+*Children are served the same menu as adults, with adjusted portion sizes.

 The small herb garden at YAWN YARD features between ten and thirty herbs and island vegetables, depending on the season.
 We use produce grown in this garden for our dishes and drinks.